qgtcollab/qgtcollab.github.io/theory.md

 When using light front synchronization, a proton in any state of motion actually does have the same structure, allowing experimental images to be unblurred in a relativistically exact way.
 Moreover, these enhanced images contain optical effects arising from the finite speed of light, such as redshifts and blueshifts, and are in effect images of what the proton looks like to an observer seeing the proton using light fronts.

+The figure shows the relativistic effects can be fully accounted for in producing spatial photographs of the proton by using an alternate time synchronization convention.

 # Theory Advance in Exclusive Photoproduction of Heavy Quarkonia

 Sarah K. Blask, Sean Fleming, Thomas Mehen, Jyotirmoy Roy, Iain W. Stewart, Fanyi Zhao, Relativistic corrections to exclusive photoproduction of Quarkonia near-threshold, [e-Print: 2506.18905 [hep-ph]